People with Disability

 Meets every Thursday in the Seniors Centre, 4.30pm – 5.30pm.

 This is an interactive drama and improvisation course for young people with disability.
 Self-expression is encouraged using music and sounds, mime and improvisation.
-Each session is skillfully designed to help participants with interpersonal and communication skills while developing an appreciation for story telling.
+Each session is skilfully designed to help participants with interpersonal and communication skills while developing an appreciation for story telling.

 If you need further information please phone 9978 4128.